X

 Image of a rolling boat.

-4. Which boat motions can gyros and fin stabilizers counteract?
+Which boat motions can gyros and fin stabilizers counteract?

 No stabilizer system will counteract some of these motions, particularly heave and to an extent, pitch.
-But Vector Fins in particular can make a big difference in yaw, roll, and sway, which is good since those last two are the two motions most likely to cause seasickness.
+But Vector Fins in particular can make a big difference in yaw, roll and sway, which is good, since those last two are the two motions most likely to cause seasickness.
 Because gyros do not have an appendage in the water, they do not influence sway and yaw.

-5. What is a boat gyro stabilizer and how does it work?
+What is a boat gyro stabilizer and how does it work?

 The gyro stabilizer is essentially a large, heavy spinning disc, turning at very high RPMs, sort of like a throwing wheel used to make a clay pot.
-As the boat rolls, the spinning wheel will naturally angle forward or aft, imparting a force on the hull in opposition to the roll.
+As the boat rolls, the spinning wheel will naturally angles forward or aft, imparting a force on the hull in opposition to the roll.
 As a series of waves try to roll the boat, the gyro constantly tilts forward or aft, within the limits of the hydraulic cylinders controlling it.
 This “precession” of the gyro is governed by software that senses the motion of the hull and controls the rate of precession to avoid jerky, unnatural, and uncomfortable motion.

 Image of a gyro boat stabilizer

-6. What are fin stabilizers and how do they work?
+What are fin stabilizers and how do they work?

-Think of an airplane, which you can bank by changing the airflow over the ailerons (trailing-edge flaps) on the plane’s wings and tail.
+Think of an airplane, which you can bank by changing the air flow over the ailerons (trailing-edge flaps) on the plane’s wings and tail.
 Fin stabilizers use water flow in a similar way, causing a boat to “bank.”
 If the boat rolls in one direction, we angle the fins to generate an opposing force.
 If you have ever stuck your arm out of the car window on the highway, you know that angling your flat hand will cause your arm to go up or down depending on which direction you rotate your hand.
 The fins moving through the water basically create the same effect.
 When the boat is not moving, there’s no water flow across the fins, so motion is created by moving the fins rapidly side-to-side like a hovering fish.
 By creating a force in opposition to the boat’s roll, the boat will stabilize.

 Diagram of a boat fin stabilizer in motion